Fire-Break-158/maxsessions.com/README.md

 ##### File Structure #####

-Just so you understand, the docker directory I am referring to is a structure similar to this:
+Just so you understand, the docker directory I am referring to is a structure similar to this (best read in a text editor, git webpage doesn't display properly):

 /dockercontainers
 	/terraria